CleverCloud/documentation/content/doc/applications/php/_index.md

 If you want the settings to be applied to the whole application, you should put this file in your `webroot`.
 If you did not change it (see above), then your `webroot` is the root of the repository.

-If you put the `.user.ini` file in a sub-directory; settings will be applied recursively starting from this sub-directory.
+If you put the `.user.ini` file in a subdirectory; settings will be applied recursively starting from this subdirectory.

 **Note**: `.user.ini` files are not loaded by the PHP CLI by default.